top of page

 Behavioral Exercises

-I-CBT does not include deliberate or prolonged exposure and response prevention (ERP) techniques.
+I-CBT avoids deliberate exposure and response prevention (ERP).
 Instead, it takes a more cognitive approach, focusing on resolving obsessional doubts naturally.
 I-CBT is specifically designed for OCD and targets unique cognitive processes not directly addressed in other treatments.